emqx/cloud-docs/en_US/intro/advance.md

 ## High availability and data security

-EMQX Cloud Professional and Unlimited plans use a highly redundant cluster architecture to ensure high availability of services and guarantee your data security and business stability with a unique isolated environment.
+EMQX Cloud Professional and Premium plans use a highly redundant cluster architecture to ensure high availability of services and guarantee your data security and business stability with a unique isolated environment.
 Each deployment cluster has its public IP, dedicated VPC network, independent EMQX servers, and database servers, which is more secure and reliable.

 ## Multiple protocol access and private customization extensions